Counseling for Men

 Men are often taught to stay composed, handle pressure, and keep moving forward no matter what.

-That can build strength — but it can also lead to isolation, frustration, and carrying weight alone for too long.
+That can build and show strength, but it can also lead to isolation, burnout, and depression.

 I focus on working with men because I understand the pressure to: